Mahidhar21/GDSC-induction-Task-2/README.md

 -> The data was stored locally on JSON files.

+-> I have provided the explanation for various parts of the project in the code files itself

 -> The resources that I used for the background and text:

     https://www.shecodes.io/palettes/1623